 - The cost generates or enhances resources of the company that will be used to satisfy performance obligations in the future.
 For example, engineering and design costs incurred to build a server to store customer data would be capitalized.
 In contrast, systematically assigned overhead costs do not generate or enhance resources for fulfilling performance obligations, and thus would not be capitalized.

 - The company expects to recover the cost.
 The cost is recoverable if it is explicitly reimbursable under the contract or if the transaction price includes the cost.

 The following costs should be expensed when incurred (ASC 340-40-25-8):

 - General and administrative costs not explicitly chargeable to the customer.

 - Costs of wasted resources such as labor and material to fulfill a contract that are not reflected in the contract price.

 - Costs that relate to past performance in the contracts (i.e., costs related to a satisfied or partially satisfied contract).

-When the vendor cannot determine whether a cost relates to a past or a standing performance obligation, and other guidance does not allow the company to capitalize that cost, the entire amount is expensed as incurred.
-Vendors should not defer an expense solely to match that expense with the related revenue.
+Companies should not defer an expense solely to match that expense with the related revenue.
 This is the case even when the related revenue contains variable consideration that has been constrained.